7 Fascinating Facts About Holly Trees and Berries

-Uncover fascinating holly tree facts, including which tree is best for your backyard birds and how many species of holly exist.
+Uncover holly tree facts, including if holly berries are poisonous, which holly tree is best for birds and how many species of holly exist.

 Haul out the holly!
-Of all the decorations we hang in the winter months, holly has one of the longest and most interesting histories and is a great choice for your backyard birds that eat berries.
+Of all the decorations we hang in the winter months, holly has one of the longest and most interesting histories.
+Holly berries are a great choice for attracting berry-loving berry-loving birds.
 Find out which holly tree is best for attracting your favorite feathered fliers.
 Then check out a few holly tree facts to impress your family and friends at the dinner table, too.

 Discover 7 fun facts about Christmas trees.

-Melinda Myers: First make sure you have the right growing conditions for hollies and enough room for at least one male for every one to five female plants.
+Garden expert Melinda Myers: Make sure you have the right growing conditions for hollies and enough room for at least one male for every one to five female plants.
 Without both, the female plants won’t produce berries.
 Hollies prefer moist, acidic soil, and evergreen hollies need shelter from winter’s cold winds and bright sun, which can both have a drying effect.

 Although most of us only know the song’s first verse (“The holly and the ivy / When they are both full-grown” / Of all the trees in the wood / The holly bears the crown”) the later verses draw parallels between the thorny leaves and the crown of thorns Christ was said to wear, the bitter bark and his suffering, and so on.
 The holly referred to in the song, by the way, was English Holly (Ilex aquifolium), which is the only species that is native to most of Europe.